ronanboiteau/Coinche/README.md

 # Coinche

 This is a .NET online Coinche game.
 It requires 4 players to play.
 You can find the rules of this game on [Wikipedia](https://en.wikipedia.org/wiki/Coinche).
+If you want a more comprehensive version, [here are the offical rules (in french)](http://www.ffbelote.org/wp-content/uploads/2015/11/REGLES-DE-LA-BELOTE-COINCHEE.pdf), as defined by the *Fédération Française de Belote*.

 ## Getting Started